saltict/availproject.github.io/docs/exploration.md

 ---
-id: exploration
+id: explorations
 title: Avail Uncharted
-sidebar_label: Exploration Team
+sidebar_label: Data Availability Explorations
 slug: /exploration-team
-description:  An overview of exploration team and their project.
+description:  "An overview of the explorations and projects by Avail Uncharted."

 ---

 ## Exploring Uncharted Horizons in Modular Blockchains

-  <p>Welcome to the home of <b><i>Avail Uncharted</i></b>.
-This is the heart of exploration within the Avail ecosystem.
-Our mission is to encourage exciting initiatives and collaborate closely with the community.
-Through collaboration, we aim to gain deeper insights into the needs of builders within our ecosystem and push beyond the horizons of what is possible.</p>
+This page gives an overview of ***Avail Uncharted***.
+It shows the exploration within the Avail ecosystem.
+The mission is to encourage exciting initiatives and collaboration.
+The aim is to gain deeper insights into the needs of builders within our ecosystem and push beyond the horizons of what is possible.

 ## Active Projects
 | Project              | Description | Repository |